Georgia Roads - US 19

-All photos courtesy John Krakoff and sent to me by Adam Prince, except for two.
+Unattributed photos are courtesy John Krakoff and sent to me by Adam Prince.

 The Albany Bypass northbound, lacking the US 19 shield (GA 300 shadows 19 south of Albany).
 That green 520 shield is completely correct, because 520 is Corridor Z, and Georgia thinks it's all special and stuff.